Count: Origin of the term

+In the United Kingdom, the title of earl is used instead of count.
+Although the exact reason is debated by historians and linguists, one of the more popular theories proposes that count fell into disuse because of its phonetic similarity to the vulgar slang word cunt.

 Land attached to title

-Originally, with the emergence of the title came the most powerful symbol of entitlement, that is the ownership of and jurisdiction over land, hence the term county.
-The term is derived from the Old French conté or cunté denoting a jurisdiction under the control of a count (earl) or a viscount.
+It is only after some time that the continental medieval title came to be strongly associated with the ownership of and jurisdiction over specific lands, which led to evolution of the term county to refer to specific regions.
+The English term county, used as an equivalent to the English term shire, is derived from the Old French conté or cunté which denoted the jurisdiction of a French count or viscount.
 The modern French is comté, and its equivalents in other languages are contea, contado, comtat, condado, Grafschaft, graafschap, etc. (cf. conte, comte, conde, Graf).

-The title of Count was also often conferred by the monarch as an honorific title for special services rendered, without a feudal estate (countship, county) being attached, so it was merely a title, with or without a domain name attached to it.
+The title of Count also continued to exist in cases which are not connected to any specific to a geographical "county".

 In the United Kingdom, the equivalent "Earl" can also be used as a courtesy title for the eldest son of a duke or marquess.
 In the Italian states, by contrast, all the sons of certain counts were little counts (contini).
 In Sweden there is a distinction between counts (Swedish: greve) created before and after 1809.
 All children in comital families elevated before 1809 were called count/countess.
 In families elevated after 1809, only the head of the family was called count, the rest have a status similar to barons and were called by the equivalent of "Mr/Ms/Mrs", before the recognition of titles of nobility was abolished.